-19.1 If the scrutiny officer is of the opinion that a request for a call-in may not be valid, because of a breach of procedure or other reason under this constitution, they shall inform the relevant members (this must always include the chair and vice chair) within one clear working day of receipt of the request.
-In the event of dispute, the decision of the monitoring officer shall be final.
+- 19.1 a) If the scrutiny officer is of the opinion that a request for a call-in may not be valid, because of a breach of procedure or other reason under this constitution, they shall inform the relevant members (this must always include the chair and vice chair) by 4pm on the second working day after the day that the request is received.
+In the event of dispute, the decision of the monitoring officer shall be final. - b) Where a call-in has been ruled invalid by the scrutiny officer, a request by the relevant members for the monitoring to review shall be made by 4pm on the second working day after the day of the notification of the decision by the scrutiny officer.